 What Qualifications Do You Need to Be a Traffic Controller?

-To work as a traffic controller, it is strongly recommended and industry best practice to have a traffic controller’s training card.
-The card is obtained via successful completion of the program.
-The course is completed in a day and you get a you will receive an RMS Certificate of Completion on the day, with the photo card getting mailed to your address in due course.
+To work as a traffic controller, you will need a NSW SafeWork TCWT card The card is obtained via successful completion of the program.
+Upon completion of the theory component you will receive an NSW SafeWork Certificate of Completion on the day, with the card getting mailed to your address in due course.

 The classes teach you the skills needed to direct motorists using a stop/slow bat.
 A person, after successfully undertaking the training, can work supervised as a traffic controller to obtain work experience.
-Once the necessary work experience has been completed and the final live assessment successfully completed then you will be considered for an RMS TCT Photo Card and able to work in industry.
+Once the necessary work experience has been completed and the final live assessment successfully completed you will then receive your NSW Safework TCWT Card and be able to work in industry.

 If you are interested in working as a traffic controller or need to obtain your training card for your current position, enrol in a nationally recognised traffic control course today.